jpreese/CSharpUnitTestingBestPractices/README.md

     var dateTimeProviderStub = new Mock<IDateTimeProvider>();
     dateTimeProviderStub.Setup(dtp => dtp.DayOfWeek()).Returns(DayOfWeek.Monday);

-    var result = operationService.CanPerformOperation(_dateTimeProvider);
+    var result = operationService.CanPerformOperation(dateTimeProviderStub);

     Assert.False(result);
 }
 ```

-Now the test suite has full control over DateTime.Now and can stub any value when calling into the method.
+Now the test suite has full control over `DateTime.Now` and can stub any value when calling into the method.